asher-xxix/Rokka/README.md

 The main.cpp can be compiled with

 `g++ main.cpp -lGL -lGLU -lglfw3 -lX11 -lXxf86vm -lXrandr -lpthread -lXi -lm -ldl -lXinerama -lXcursor -o exe-name`

+But to execute a window now, window.cpp needs to be compiled first so the linker can find the definition of the functions.

+`g++ graphics/window.cpp main.cpp -lGL -lGLU -lglfw3 -lX11 -lXxf86vm -lXrandr -lpthread -lXi -lm -ldl -lXinerama -lXcursor -o exe-name`